Chutlhu/PhD_Defense_slides/plan.md

   - ASR (\cite{Google})

 For all these reasons, many works are validated on simulated data.
-Nevertheless real data are necessary to validate the approaches and many RIRs databases are available online.
+Nevertheless, real data are necessary to validate the approaches and many RIRs databases are available online.

 We can divide them broadly in two groups: